juyongjiang/CodeUp/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 ## Overview
-In recent years, large language models (LLMs) have shown exceptional capabilities in a wide range of applications due to their amazing emergence ability.
+In recent years, large language models (LLMs) have shown exceptional capabilities in a wide range of applications due to their fantastic emergence ability.
 To align with human preference, instruction-tuning and reinforcement learning from human feedback (RLHF) are proposed for Chat-based LLMs (e.g., ChatGPT, GPT-4).
-However, these LLMs (except Codex) primiarily focus on the general domain and do not specifically design for the code domain.
-Despite Codex provides an alternative choice, it is a closed-source model developed by OpenAI.
-Hence, it is imperative to develop open-source instruction-following LLMs for code domain.
+However, these LLMs (except for Codex) primarily focus on the general domain and are not specifically designed for the code domain.
+Although Codex provides an alternative choice, it is a closed-source model developed by OpenAI.
+Hence, it is imperative to develop open-source instruction-following LLMs for the code domain.
-However, the large-scale number of LLMs' parameters (>7B) and training datasets require a vast amount of computational resources, which significantly impedes the development of training and inference on consumer hardware.
+However, the large-scale number of LLMs' parameters ($\ge$7B) and training datasets require a vast amount of computational resources, which significantly impedes the development of training and inference on consumer hardware.

-To handle these challenges, in this project, we adapt a latest powerful foundation model `Llama 2` and construct a high-quality instruction-following data for code generation task, and propose a instruction-following multilingual code generation Llama2 model.
-Meanwhile, to make it fit an academic budget and consumer hardware (e.g., a single RTX 3090), based on `Alpaca-LoRA`, we equip `CodeUp` with the advance of parameter-efficient fine-tuning (PEFT) methods (e.g., [LoRA](https://arxiv.org/abs/2106.09685)) which enable efficient adaptation of pre-trained language models (PLMs, also known as foundation model) to various downstream applications without fine-tuning the full model's parameters.
+To handle these challenges, in this project, we adopt the latest powerful foundation model `Llama 2` and construct high-quality instruction-following data for code generation tasks, and propose an instruction-following multilingual code generation Llama2 model.
+Meanwhile, to make it fit an academic budget and consumer hardware (e.g., a single RTX 3090) based on `Alpaca-LoRA`, we equip `CodeUp` with the advanced parameter-efficient fine-tuning (PEFT) methods (e.g., [LoRA](https://arxiv.org/abs/2106.09685)) which enable efficient adaptation of pre-trained language models (PLMs, also known as foundation model) to various downstream applications without fine-tuning the entire model's parameters.
 The overall training recipe is as follows.
 <center><img src="./assets/Framework_2.jpg" width="100%"></center>

 In summary, the repo contains: